 For a company to outperform the competition in today’s market, improving morale, creating loyalty and increasing overall productivity among the employees is essential.
 A performance management system can facilitate this by empowering employees to engage with their supervisors throughout the year.
 There are many ways to approach creating a performance management process, for example, establishing individual goals in line with corporate strategy communicating these goals company-wide.
 Progress on goals should be monitored, and management should provide training based on performance.
 Individual performance is appraised with feedback and formal documentation.

-If performance meets or exceeds the desired standard, a reward is given.
-If performance does not meet the desired standards, a performance development plan is created to address the gap, and a new performance date is scheduled.
+If performance management meets or exceeds the desired standard, a reward is given.
+If performance management does not meet the desired standards, a performance development plan is created to address the gap, and a new performance date is scheduled.

-Once again, the first step in performance management is setting the stage by correctly defining individual goals and aligning them with the corporate strategy.
+Once again, the first step in performance management system is setting the stage by correctly defining individual goals and aligning them with the corporate strategy.
 The process of setting goals should be a collaborative process between a manager and his / her employees.
 Once the company-wide strategy is established, individual goals should be created that support the strategy.
 These goals should be:

 - Time oriented